Automattic/eventbrite-api/readme.txt

 == Changelog ==

+= 1.0.12 - December 12, 2016 =
+* Fix display of Eventbrite ticket iframes.
+* Improve page template handling.
+* Make the full uploaded logo available in the event object.

 = 1.0.11 - May 30, 2016 =
 * Support the `status` parameter in Eventbrite_Query when displaying private events.
 * Have date formats reflect the admin settings.
-* Improve the URL format to avoid ocaccional issues with the Eventbrite API.
+* Improve the URL format to avoid occasional issues with the Eventbrite API.

 = 1.0.10 - October 7, 2015 =
 * Fix bug from when `Eventbrite_Query` args conflict with the loading URL.